iclosem/6300Fall14Team01/6300Fall14Project1/ProjectPlan.md

 - **Exit criteria** (outputs produced by the activity and how you know it has been completed satisfactorily)

 #### Maintenance
+*i am not sure if we need this one, was not in the videos*
 - **Activity description** (concise paragraph)
 - **Entrance criteria**(inputs needed for the activity)
 - **Exit criteria** (outputs produced by the activity and how you know it has been completed satisfactorily)